Introduction to Java Deployment Tools

 - The deployment process can easily be stopped, and the changes can be rolled back in case of encountering errors.

-- The most important advantage and feature of using CodeDeploy are that it can be used to integrate almost any application also supporting reuse of the existing code.
+- The most important advantage and feature of using CodeDeploy is that it can integrate almost any application and support the reuse of the existing code.

 Below are some of the features of Gradle: